vincentntang/prepros-pug-sass-typescript-boilerplate/README.md

 It also supports typescript

+Read [here](/src/README.md) if you don't know what typescript/pug/sass is

 ## Inspiration

 I just wanted a quick and dirty tool for laying out multipage HTML websites and/or prototyping.
 All the solutions I found out there were not to my liking.
 Either they have too many steps involved in installation, or don't work out on my windows 7 / windows 10 PCs.
 My goal is to have the following: